-The Zorloo Ztella is an integrated USB DAC & amplifier dongle designed for digital audio via smartphones and capable of decoding MQA.
+The Zorloo Ztella is an MQA capable digital audio dongle that can be used with smartphones or as a USB-DAC on a PC.
 It is priced at $99 and $79 for a non-MQA version.

 Disclaimer: The Zorloo Ztella was sent to us as a sample in exchange for our honest opinion in this review.
 We thank Zorloo for giving us this opportunity.